 Gooey, sticky, and rich chocolate pecan pie with lots of chocolate flavor and melty chocolate bits.
 It’s less sweet than a classic pecan pie thanks to the bittersweet chocolate and a reduced amount of sugar. it’s perfect for chocolate lovers around the holidays!

 You know that classic desserts have always been my favorite, but adding a little twist on traditional old fashioned recipes is something I’ve always done to experiment with different flavors, especially when chocolate is involved.
-I love this chocolate version of pecan pie because the bittersweet chocolate offsets the sweetness – I REALLY like chocolate.
+I love this chocolate version of pecan pie because the bittersweet chocolate slightly offsets the sweetness, and of course, I really like chocolate.
+It makes the perfect Christmas dessert, but really you can enjoy it any time of year (I know I do)!

 Flavor of chocolate pecan pie